 Treatment may include medication, laser surgery, or other forms of eye surgery designed to alleviate pressure on the eye.
 Desert Vista Eye Specialists in Phoenix, AZ is the choice for patients who want the most advanced techniques for glaucoma treatment and surgery.

 Glaucoma is diagnosed during a dilated eye exam.
 Your eye doctor will perform a series of non-invasive tests, including checking your eye pressure, optic nerve health, and your peripheral (side) vision.
 Depending on your level of glaucoma or risk for glaucoma, appropriate treatment and follow-up care will be recommended.

 While glaucoma typically has no symptoms, you should promptly seek emergency care if you ever experience severe eye pain, nausea and vomiting (accompanying the severe eye pain) or sudden onset of visual changes.

 Everyone has unique eyes and their own needs and goals.
 Our Desert Vista Eye Specialists glaucoma surgeons and specialists will discuss all your options, including the benefits of each available treatment as well as any potential side effects, to recommend a glaucoma treatment plan that is best for you.

-If you are experiencing any of the symptoms described above, or know you have glaucoma, book a consultation with our Gilbert, Arizona glaucoma specialists.
+If you are experiencing any of the symptoms described above, or know you have glaucoma, book a consultation with our Phoenix, Arizona glaucoma specialists.
 We’ll assess your eye health, discuss treatment options, and suggest a plan that’s a good fit for your needs.